-I love finding true halal hotel and Doha has many of them for which I am very excited to share, this time it is the Halal Hotel Tivoli Al Wakrah.
+I love finding true halal hotels and Doha has many of them for which I am very excited to share, this time it is the Halal Hotel Tivoli Al Wakrah.
 For me, I always try to find a “real” halal hotel which is not always easy because we do have different interpretations and also different tolerance for example to music, food etc.

 For me personally, a halal hotel is a place that doesn’t serve alcohol and offers halal food.
 The female and male spa is a bonus as is the private beach.
 For other people, it might be different standards.

-Back in December, we visited the newly opened Tivoli Hotel in Souq Al Wakrah which is located in the old souq in Al Wakrah town about 20min drive from Doha.
+Back in December, we visited the newly opened Tivoli Hotel in Souq Al Wakrah which is located in the old souq in Al Wakrah town about a 20min drive from Doha.

 We had some friends staying there and they really enjoyed it, plus it was a new hotel so I thought it’s perfect for a review.